brendonthiede/brendon-k8s-demo/README.md

 2. Install [Vagrant](https://www.vagrantup.com/downloads).
 3. From PowerShell, inside the `multi-node\hardway` directory, run `vagrant up`

 After 5 - 10 minutes, you should return to the prompt and the cluster will be ready.
+Now you can copy the kubeconfig locally, to allow you to use kubectl from PowerShell, by running `vagrant ssh k8s-controller --command "cat /home/vagrant/.kube/config" | Set-Content -Force -Path $env:USERPROFILE\.kube\config`.
+You can verify the connectivity with `kubectl get all --all-namespaces`

 If you ever decide to remove the cluster you can run `vagrant destroy --force` to delete the VMs.